What is atopic dermatitis?

 Wash new clothes before wearing them.

 Use a good moisturizer at least once a day.
-Ask your healthcare provider to recommend a brand.
+Ask your healthcare provider to advise a brand.

 Don't scratch the affected area.
 Keep fingernails short and smooth.